tommadness/KH2Randomizer/docs/hints/index.md

 ## Shananas

-In the Shananas hint system, there are 37 items in the game designated as Important Checks.

-* 3 levels of each of the 6 Magic spells (18 total)
-* 5 Drive Forms
-* Once More
-* Second Chance
-* 5 Torn Pages
-* 4 Summons
-* 3 Proofs

-If the Promise Charm is enabled for the seed, it is also considered an Important Check, bringing the total to 38.

-If the visit locking key items are in the item pool, the total becomes 49.

 Once your seed is loaded into the tracker, each location will start with a zero indicating you have not obtained any Important Checks from any of the locations.
 Any location with a blue zero means there are no Important Checks there.